RockefellerArchiveCenter/data_notifications/README.md

 ### Expected Message Format

 The script is designed to consume message from an AWS Simple Queue Service (SQS) queue.
 These messages are expected have the following attributes:
-- `package_id` - an identifier associated with the package
+- `refiD` - the ArchivesSpace refid associated with the package
 - `service` - the service which produced the message
 - `outcome` - the outcome of the service (`STARTED`, `SUCCESS` or `FAILURE`)